tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 > `ex` files are meant to be compiled
 > `exs` files are used for scripting

+each module is compiled into its own bytecode (`beam`) file:

+- if file doesn't contain modules no bytecode files are generated
+- it doesn't matter if module is defined in `exs` or `ex` file<br>
+  (file extension doesn't matter at all - module can be defined in `rb` file)
+- module `MyModule` is compiled into `Elixir.MyModule.beam` file

 #### evaluate

 - code typed in IEx is always evaluated - not compiled